 Weather the storm

-Micro Rainbow International recently established a pilot peer support program for LGBTI refugees and asylum seekers in the United Kingdom called Weather the Storm.
+Micro Rainbow established a pilot peer support program for LGBTI refugees and asylum seekers in the United Kingdom called Weather the Storm.
 This pilot was received with early enthusiasm and it soon became clear that we were addressing one of the LGBTI refugee community’s biggest needs.

 There is no shortage of obstacles facing a refugee after they are granted asylum in the UK.

 We have come to understand that transitioning into a different society as a new refugee is one of the most difficult and challenging times a person can experience.
-In fact, many found the grueling asylum process less taxing than the strife they endured after they attained refugee status.
+In fact, many found the gruelling asylum process less taxing than the strife they endured after they attained refugee status.

 The main reason for this struggle is that many of the services available to asylum seekers vanish when they become refugees.
 This loss of support results in many feeling abandoned by the support that had been available throughout the difficult process of seeking asylum.